nicohiggs/football_annotations/README.md

 Examples of each of the above play types can be found ...

-For plays you label as `broken`, `late`, or `missing`, you can simply set the `snap` field to 0.
+For plays you label as "broken", "late", or "missing", you can simply set the `snap` field to `0`.

-## What to do if you are unsure about a play
+# What to do if you are unsure about a play

 Sometimes you may be unsure about when the ball is snapped or how you should label a play type.
 Perhaps a scenario arises that I didn't cover above, or the play is hard to see, or you simply are not confident in what to put.
-In this case just set `snap` to 0 and `play_type` to "nico", and then create a new csv that is `filename_uncertain_plays.csv` that contains the `mark_in` frame and I will go back and check it out myself.
+In this case just set `snap` to `0` and `play_type` to "nico", and then create a new csv that is `filename_uncertain_plays.csv` that contains the `mark_in` frame and I will go back and check it out myself.

 For example, if you are annotating `2015 002 08-30-15 LAURIER D @ YORK O_fps.mp4` and are thus saving your annotations in `2015 002 08-30-15 LAURIER D @ YORK O.csv`, then you would make a new csv titled `2015 002 08-30-15 LAURIER D @ YORK O_uncertain_plays.csv` that would look something like the following: